Discrete scale constructorSource:

 expansion()to generate the values for the

 expandargument.
 The defaults are to expand the scale by 5% on each side for continuous variables, and by 0.6 units on each side for discrete variables.

 Unlike continuous scales, discrete scales can easily show missing values, and do so by default.
 If you want to remove missing values from a discrete scale, specify

 na.translate = FALSE.

-value should missing be displayed as?
+na.translate = TRUE, what aesthetic value should the missing values be displayed as?
 Does not apply to position scales where

-NA is always placed at the far right.
+NAis always placed at the far right.

 Should unused factor levels be omitted from the scale?
+The default,

 TRUE, uses the levels that appear in the data;

 FALSEuses all the levels in the factor.